Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: Obfuscation provides no actual security ("security through obscurity").
 Because the logic must run on the client side, the browser automatically unpacks the code and loads the functions into the global namespace.
 An attacker does not need to reverse-engineer the complex math or hashing algorithms; they can simply open the developer tools and manually call the exposed `token_part` functions in the correct sequence to generate a valid token for any arbitrary input.

+Explanation of why the Medium level payload failed: The Medium payload successfully executed the newly discovered external function.
+The High level utilizes a heavy JavaScript packer to turn the code into unreadable gibberish and splits the token generation into multiple dependent steps to confuse the attacker.